-Because of the heavier duty chassis and the way Newmar has built the rails on the chassis, most of our bays have pass through storage, which is hard to find in a gas coach at this size.
+Because of the heavier duty chassis and the way Newmar has built the rails on the chassis, most of our bays have pass through storage.
+This can be hard to find in a gas coach at this size.
 The bays plus the cabinets in the coach gives us a good amount of storage space.

 80 gallon gas tank, 75 gallon fresh water, 60 gallon gray and 40 gallon black tank.

-This was a tough one for us.
-Initially we were completely sold on getting a diesel coach, but quickly realized that for a similar sized coach, we’d pay about $50k more and that money was going towards something that is built to last a million miles when the house portion of the coach would never live to see that.
-The ride isn’t as nice with the gas coach, but we were happy to put the money we save on diesel towards the purchase of gas and other RV living costs.
+This was a tough decision for us.
+Initially we were completely sold on getting a diesel RV.
+Then we quickly realized that for a similar sized RV, we’d pay about $50k more.
+That extra money was going towards something that is built to last a million miles when the house portion of the RV would never live to see that.
+Although the ride isn’t as nice with the gas RV, we were happy to put the money we save on diesel towards the purchase of gas and other RV living costs.
 This post details our first year of full time RVing costs.

-The number one question we get from friends after they’ve check out our coach is “is this new?”
-From the get go, we decided to buy a used RV since the depreciation is so high on a new model.
+When we first started shopping for an RV, we thought we wanted to buy used since the depreciation is so high on a new RV.
 After checking out countless used RVs at dealerships and with private sellers, we found two issues that we couldn’t compromise on:

 Every RV we looked at had a “used” smell and these ranged from lightly used (less than 5,000 miles) to ones that were almost ten years old.
-We quickly realized that there was a big difference between buying an used house and an used RV.
+We quickly realized that there was a big difference between buying used houses versus used RVs.
 Our single story home built in 1953 was completely empty when we moved in.
-The opposite is true with an used RV.
+The opposite is true with used RVs.
 Of course, there is the option to rip everything out and put in new couch, chairs, etc… but that was not a route we wanted to go.
 Plus, we had to deal with the second issue that we kept running into.

 Fleetwood Southwind 34A